AgroConnect-Empowering-Indian-Farmers/AgroConnect-dev/README.md

 # AgroConnect Implementation Details :
-Based on Flutter for cross-platform development (Web and Android)
+Based on Flutter for cross-platform  (Web and Android)

 # Features :